EmperorOrokuSaki/trill/README.md

 Prior to installing Trill, ensure that you have the following dependencies installed:

 - [Rust](https://www.rust-lang.org/tools/install): Trill is written in Rust.
-- [Foundry](https://book.getfoundry.sh/getting-started/installation): Trill uses the Anvil local environment for simulating transaction trace calls.
+- [Foundry](https://book.getfoundry.sh/getting-started/installation): Trill uses the Anvil local environment by default for simulating transaction trace calls.
+If you wish to use a RPC endpoint that supports `debug_traceTransaction` calls, you may not need this dependency.

 ### Manual Installation